automeris-io/WebPlotDigitizer/docs/JSON_format_specification.md

 "axesColl" is an array of objects defining each axis in the file.
 Generally, each axis in the file is defined by the following names and values:

 * "name" is the string name for the axis as provided by the user.
+* "page" is the integer page number within the file.
 * "type" is the string type of axis (further details are below).
 * "calibrationPoints" are the points used to calibrate the axis.
     * "px" and "py" are the x and y points for calibration in pixel units as a number.